MEDITERRANEAN FOOD: THE TIES THAT BIND A REGION

 Learn more about Mediterranean cruises

-Much has been written about the health benefits of Mediterranean cuisine.
+Mediterranean food is world renowned for its health benefits.
 As food fads come and go, this culinary and cultural phenomenon has stood the test of time.
 In fact, its value to world culture is such that UNESCO named Mediterranean food to the Representative List of the Intangible Cultural Heritage of Humanity.

 What is Mediterranean Food?

 The sea from which it gets is named is vast, stretching from the Straits of Gibraltar to the coasts of Turkey and the near Middle East, with North Africa and much of Southern Europe in between.
 This area is a tapestry of religious, ethnic, and geographical differences.
 So how can there be one cuisine defining it?
-The simple truth is, despite all that seems to separate these people (national boundaries, languages, religions, etc.), the sea has always been the binding factor.
+The simple truth is, despite all that seems to separate these people (national boundaries, languages, religions, etc.), the sea binds them together. .
 Thousands of years of trade, conquest, and communication along this ancient superhighway have resulted in a shared love of creativity, community, family, and, of course, food.

-Perhaps the language from the UNESCO inscription best describes what makes up Mediterranean cuisine:
+Perhaps the language from the UNESCO inscription best describes what is Mediterranean food: